-Internal Audit continues to address the recommendations resulting from its Quality Assessment Review completed in April 2009, including enhancing its audit planning documentation, utilizing computer assisted tools to a greater degree, and has delegated to selected audit managers some of the administrative duties previously carried out by the director.
+Internal Audit continues to address enhancing its audit planning documentation, utilizing computer assisted tools to a greater degree, and has delegated to selected audit managers some of the administrative duties previously carried out by the director.

 Through continued practice, professional education, and networking, Internal Audit will work to enhance its professional knowledge and skills such that they may be applied for the benefit of the university in the delivery of services.
 Such efforts will include a continued focus on increasing its knowledge base in information technology, construction and federal compliance.
 Due to budget constraints, low cost alternatives to acquiring continuing professional education, as needed to maintain and increase expertise and required by professional certifications, will be sought.